-Here’s a fun game: Google the search phrase “NCLEX-RN review course” and check out the astronomical number of results that pop up.
+Here’s a fun game: Google the search phrase “NCLEX-RN review course” or “NCLEX-PN review course” and check out the astronomical number of results that pop up.
 There are literally a million (plus change).

 Actually, that’s not such a fun game.
 Because when you’re a student nurse in training and your career hinges on finding a good, reputable NCLEX review course to prepare you to take on this high-stakes exam, the last thing you need is to feel utterly overwhelmed.
 (You already have the pharmacology section to do that for you.)

-These recommendations have been carefully chosen by our partner Justine Buick, The NCLEX Tutor, a qualified Registered Nurse with a Masters of Science in Nursing, which she earned with honors from Xavier University in Cincinnati Ohio.
+These recommendations have been carefully chosen by our experienced team of NCLEX prep nerds, led by Justine Buick, The NCLEX Tutor, a qualified Registered Nurse with a Masters of Science in Nursing, which she earned with honors from Xavier University in Cincinnati, Ohio.

 And who are we?

 We’re Brainscape, the creators of the world’s smartest flashcard app.
 Based on decades of cognitive science research, our learning algorithm adapts to the individual to help you master your subject efficiently and effectively.

 Together with The NCLEX Tutor, we’ve put together a comprehensive collection of NCLEX-RN flashcards of NCLEX-PN flashcards, which you can study throughout your NCLEX review course to help you permanently onboard the facts and ace your exam!

 More on that later, though.
 Right now, here are our tips for choosing a good NCLEX review course ...

 [And when you're ready for that next step, make sure you check out '5 Keys to passing the NCLEX nursing exam!']